Motocross: History

 In 1952 the FIM, motorcycling's international governing body, set up an individual European Championship using a 500 cc engine displacement formula.
 In 1957 it was upgraded to World Championship status.
-In 1962 a 250 cc world championship was established and, new rules were adopted dividing the races into two 45 minute heat races that were referred to as motos.
+In 1962 a 250 cc world championship was established and new rules were adopted dividing the races into two 45-minute heat races that were referred to as motos.

 In the smaller 250 cc category companies with two-stroke motorcycles came into their own.
-Companies such as Husqvarna from Sweden, CZ from the former Czechoslovakia, Bultaco from Spain and Greeves from England became popular due to their lightness and agility.
+Companies such as Husqvarna from Sweden, ČZ from the former Czechoslovakia, Bultaco from Spain and Greeves from England became popular due to their lightness and agility.

-A significant moment in motocross history occurred during the 1963 FIM Motocross World Championship when ČZ factory rider Vlastimil Valek rode a 263cc two-stroke motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix ahead of a field of top-class, four stroke motorcycles.
-The victory marked a turning point in motocross history as, it was the first win by a two-stroke powered motorcycle in the premier division of the Motocross World Championships.
+A significant moment in motocross history occurred during the 1963 FIM Motocross World Championship when ČZ factory rider Vlastimil Válek rode a 263cc two-stroke motorcycle to win the first moto of the 500cc Czechoslovak Motocross Grand Prix ahead of a field of top-class, four-stroke engine motorcycles.
+The victory marked a turning point in motocross history, as the first win by a two-stroke engine motorcycle in the premier division of the Motocross World Championships.

 By the mid-1960s, advances in two-stroke engine technology meant that the heavier, four-stroke machines were relegated to niche competitions.
 Riders from Belgium and Sweden began to dominate the sport during this period.

 Motocross arrived in the United States in 1966 when Swedish champion, Torsten Hallman rode an exhibition event against the top American TT riders at the Corriganville Movie Ranch also known as Hopetown in Simi Valley, California.
 The following year Hallman was joined by other motocross stars including Roger DeCoster, Joël Robert, and Dave Bickers.
 They dominated the event, placing their lightweight two-strokes into the top six finishing positions.
 A motorcycle sales boom in the United States fueled by the Baby Boomer generation, helped to spark a growth in the popularity of motocross among young Americans.

 Japanese motorcycle manufacturers began challenging the European factories for supremacy in the motocross world by the late 1960s.
 Suzuki claimed the first world championship for a Japanese factory when Joël Robert won the 1970 250 cc crown.
-In 1972, the American Motorcyclist Association (AMA) inaugurated the AMA Motocross Championships and, held its first stadium race at the Los Angeles Coliseum, promoted by Mike Goodwin and Terry Tiernan, then-president of the AMA.
+In 1972, the American Motorcyclist Association (AMA) inaugurated the AMA Motocross Championships and held its first stadium race at the Los Angeles Coliseum, promoted by Mike Goodwin and Terry Tiernan, then-president of the AMA.
 The stadium event, won by 16-year-old Marty Tripes, paved the way for constructed, stadium-based motocross events known as supercross.
 The AMA oversees 45 different geographic districts across the United States and Puerto Rico.